-- 1) Approvals/Reports (Business Case, Project Management Plan (PMP), Council)). - 2) Develop and deliver Consultation and Communications Strategy in liaison with the City's Marketing Team - 3) Investigate Funding Opportunities (including Grant application and acquittal, as applicable) - 4) Budget estimates and financial management - 5) Benchmarking Activities - 6) MUDS Assessment and FOGO Trial (Waste Strategy Project 3). - 7) Develop Exemptions Management Procedure (i.e. Discretionary approval for larger residual bin for those with medical conditions, etc. subject to application/assessment criteria) - 8) Additional Charges for services above base level - 9) Stakeholder/Contractor Engagement (In accordance with the Project Management Plan) - 10) Develop Property Data Management System (for scheduling purposes and to capture roll out data) - 11) Recruitment of a Waste Education Officer (Year 1 1 FTE, 0.5 FTE year 2 onwards) - 12) Waste Tenders Tendering for up to 4 contracts (or a combined separable portions contract), in accordance with the City's Purchasing Protocols, i.e. - Waste (Residual) and Recycling Collections. - Recycling Processing Contract (may form part of collection contract above) - FOGO Processing (again may form part of collection contract above) - Bin Supply and Delivery (may minimise associated bin supply risk issues by including in the primary collections contract above). - 13) Community and Stakeholder engagement in accordance with the Consultation and Communications Strategy (Attached).
-This includes consultation and monitoring & support activities both during and post rollout (for example, bin tagging, waste audits and customer visits, etc.). - 14) Development of a phased roll out schedule - 15) Establish old bin/bin part re-use or recycling arrangements - 16) Scheduling (Roll Out Activities in liaison with successful Contractor) - 17) Implementation of a three bin system FOGO collection system to approximately 16,500 household throughout the City of Vincent, in line with the WALGA Better Practice Verge Side Collection Guidelines.
+- 1) Approvals/Reports (Business Case, Project Management Plan (PMP), Council)). - 2) Develop and deliver Consultation and Communications Strategy in liaison with the City's Marketing Team - 3) Investigate Funding Opportunities (including Grant application and acquittal, as applicable) - 4) Budget estimates and financial management - 5) Benchmarking Activities - 6) Property assessments to identify bin storage considerations and action plan for the City's variable housing stock/block sizes, etc. - 7) MUDS Assessment and FOGO Trial (Waste Strategy Project 3). - 8) Develop Exemptions Management Procedure (i.e. Discretionary approval for larger residual bin for those with medical conditions, etc. subject to application/assessment criteria) - 9) Additional Charges for services above base level - 10) Stakeholder/Contractor Engagement (In accordance with the Project Management Plan) - 11) Develop Property Data Management System (for scheduling purposes and to capture roll out data) - 12) Recruitment of a Waste Education Officer (Year 1 1 FTE, 0.5 FTE year 2 onwards) - 13) Waste Tenders Tendering for up to 4 contracts (or a combined separable portions contract), in accordance with the City's Purchasing Protocols, i.e. - Waste (Residual) and Recycling Collections. - Recycling Processing Contract (may form part of collection contract above) - FOGO Processing (again may form part of collection contract above) - Bin Supply and Delivery (may minimise associated bin supply risk issues by including in the primary collections contract above). - 14) Community and Stakeholder engagement in accordance with the Consultation and Communications Strategy (Attached).
+This includes consultation and monitoring & support activities both during and post rollout (for example, bin tagging, waste audits and customer visits, etc.). - 15) Development of a phased roll out schedule - 16) Establish old bin/bin part re-use or recycling arrangements - 17) Scheduling (Roll Out Activities in liaison with successful Contractor) - 18) Implementation of a three bin system FOGO collection system to approximately 16,500 household throughout the City of Vincent, in line with the WALGA Better Practice Verge Side Collection Guidelines.
 This will comprise: - 240 litre Lime Green Lidded FOGO Bin (collected weekly).
 Would change the lid on existing residual waste bin to lime green, to align with Better Bins standard bin colours (AS 4123.7-2006) and to potentially maximise funding opportunities.
 Bin would then be used for food organics and garden organics.
 As this contains both green and putrescible waste, this would be collected weekly.